alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 An input can be parsed :

-* on a special rule that stands for the main rule
+* on a special rule that stands for the main rule (this is the more useful case)
 * on any of the token rules
 * on a given rule